Hugh Jackman and Sutton Foster put their romance on display at the 2026 Met Gala

 The Wolverine star wore a classic tailored tuxedo with a diamond brooch.

-He proudly looked on as his partner wore a gold one-shouldered dress, which features an asymmetric waist and thigh-high slit.
-For accessories, the two-time Tony Award-winning Boradway star wore gold heels, elegant jewellery, and held a gold clutch purse.
+He proudly looked on as his partner wore a gold one-shouldered dress, which had an asymmetric waist and thigh-high slit.
+For accessories, the two-time Tony Award-winning Broadway star wore gold heels, elegant jewellery, and a gold clutch purse.

-While their appearance on the carpet was brief, the couple were in their own bubble holding hands, had their arms around one another and beamed at each other.
+While their appearance on the carpet was brief, the couple were in their own bubble.
+They held hands, had their arms around one another and beamed at each other.

 This year’s Met Gala is being co-chaired by Nicole Kidman, the former editor-in-chief of Vogue, Anna Wintour, tennis legend Venus Williams and Beyoncé.

-According to Vogue, around 450 guests are expected to to attend, which include a mix of celebrities and figures from music, sports, art, fashion, business, and politics.
+According to Vogue, around 450 guests are expected to attend, which includes a mix of celebrities and figures from music, sports, art, fashion, business, and politics.